kobotoolbox/docs/source/language_xls.md

 # Adding Another Language to your XLSForm
 **Last updated:** <a href="https://github.com/kobotoolbox/docs/blob/f9bb069f3517cb6d0b581aa7cec180b5ff707d2b/source/language_xls.md" class="reference">12 Aug 2021</a>

 There are two methods to adding multiple languages to your form.
-You can either add and manage them directly through the online [Project Dashboard](language_dashboard.md) or you can add them in an XLSForm and upload it to KoBo.
+You can either add and manage them directly through the online [Project Dashboard](language_dashboard.md) or you can add them in an XLSForm and upload it to Kobo.

 Here are detailed instructions on how you can add another language to your form: